iknowjason/sagemaker-ai-playground/README.md

 3. Inside the file browser, you will see a folder named cisco-foundation-notebooks.
 This contains the pre-loaded examples ready for you to run.

+## Monitoring the Deployment

+* **SageMaker Endpoint:** You can monitor the status of the model endpoint creation in the AWS Console under SageMaker > Inference > Endpoints.
+Wait for the status to change to InService.

+* **Notebook Instance:** The notebook instance runs a startup script.
+You can view the logs for this script in CloudWatch Logs under the log group /aws/sagemaker/NotebookInstances to ensure the sample repository was cloned correctly.

 # License
 This project is licensed under the MIT License, which allows for reuse and modification with attribution.
 See the LICENSE file for details.
 All included third-party tools and libraries maintain their respective licenses.
 Enjoy your AI playground responsibly!